-Note that the discrete topology on a set X is finer than any other topology on X, while the trivial topology is coarser than all the others.
+The discrete topology on a set X is finer than any other topology on X, while the trivial topology is coarser than all the others.
 Topologies on a set form thus a partially ordered set, having a maximal and a minimal element, respectively the discrete and the trivial topology.